Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 Note: Income Idea subscribers received a more detailed analysis along with in-depth thoughts beyond the numbers and implementation ideas more than two days ago.

 Our last two articles were subscriber requests focused on municipal closed end funds.
 We took a deep dive into the Legg Mason Western Asset Municipal Partners Fund (MNP) and the Putnam Municipal Opportunities Fund (PMO).
-What we found was one diamond in the rough and another fund which had systemic issues.
+What we found was one diamond in the rough and another fund, which had systemic issues.

 One of my favorite followers here on Seeking Alpha pointed my attention to the Wells Fargo Utilities and High Income Fund (NYSEMKT:ERH).
 Is it another gem?
 Or another utilities fund with real underlying issues like the Reaves Utility Income Fund (UTG).